Developed over several years, the BehaviourWorks Method is a tried and tested approach to changing behaviours.

 We now explore and discuss the different intervention options, approaches and audiences with our partners and discuss what resources will be required to pilot these approaches.

-Rather than going straight to roll-out, we may test several different intervention options with a smaller group, in a smaller setting, so that we capture impacts and effects.
+While our interventions might be based on established theory and evidence, there is no guarantee they will work.
+So before embarking on a broad roll-out, we may test several different intervention options with a smaller group, in a smaller setting, so that we capture impacts and effects.
 We may conduct field trials, observe people engaging in the behaviour or undertake formative research and evaluations in the laboratory.
 These trials often challenge our own assumptions and reveal important insights that allow us to refine - or redesign - the program to maximise its impact.

 This step is about documenting the learnings from our trials (both our successes and failures) and ensuring this knowledge is disseminated in a way that allows for changes to be made in an efficient manner.
 We use Adaptive Management techniques to facilitate decision-making, acknowledging the skills, expertise and contribution of multiple stakeholders.

-Two things: not only have the BehaviourWorks Australia team synthesised their insights into a book, it's free.
+Two things: not only have the BehaviourWorks Australia team synthesised their insights into a book, it's also free.
 Years of research is now in an easily accessible format, clearly laying out The Method and how it can help you design better behaviour change programs.
 You're welcome.